 Plant Soil Conditioner Trial 9

-Our “grow trials” are proving very popular with local gardeners.
-In the past, we have trialled different potting mixes and also different chemical and liquid fertilizers.
-This summer we have trialled some different soil conditioners available to all of our gardeners.
-We focussed on options that are relatively easy to obtain, but not as mainstream as “off the shelf” products from large hardware chains.
+My “grow trials” are proving very popular with local gardeners.
+In the past, I have trialled different potting mixes and also different chemical and liquid fertilisers.
+This summer I have trialled some different soil conditioners available to all of our gardeners.
+I focussed on options that are relatively easy to obtain, but not as mainstream as “off the shelf” products from large hardware chains.

-We purchased some bulk potting mix from Fulton’s, our local garden supplier.
+I purchased some bulk potting mix from Fulton’s, our local garden supplier.
 Each conditioner was then mixed thoroughly with the potting mix.
 Six capsicum seedlings per product were transplanted into the potting medium in 13 cm pots.
-This was all done in a similar method to our previous fertilizer trial.
+This was all done in a similar method to my previous fertiliser trial.

 Soil conditioners for vegetable gardens Melbourne